SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 ### Allocate access rights

-Since the main goal of the GDPR is to protect people's privacy and to keep their personal data safe, not all GDPR-related functionality in SuperOffice CRM should be accessible to everyone in your company.
+because the main goal of the GDPR is to protect people's privacy and to keep their personal data safe, not all GDPR-related functionality in SuperOffice CRM should be accessible to everyone in your company.

 You need to assign access rights to perform the following functions: